-The time Richard Long was doing this work, he was an art student at St Martins School of Art in London.
-His classmates and friends were Hamish Fulton, Gilbert & George and also Barry Flanagan.
+When Richard Long was doing this work, he was an art student at St Martins School of Art in London.
+His classmates and friends were Hamish Fulton, Gilbert & George, and also Barry Flanagan.

 Long described how he took a train from London’s Waterloo station to Southeast Britain in 1967.
 After about twenty miles, he found an uninspired field that was perfect as the site of his artwork.
 Long then created the first of his many works that were made by walking outdoors.

 Nature has been a target by many artists.
 Richard Long, too wanted to make nature the subject of his artwork but in a way that many wouldn’t imagine.
 For this reason, Richard started working outside with natural materials such as water and grass.
 This eventually induced the idea of making something by walking.

 It is clearly noticeable that there was no human figure in the photograph though it presented a trace of corporeal presence and bodily action.
 For a long time, Long has been identifying himself as a sculptor.
 A line made by walking has been identified by some writers with austere sculpture, especially because of its pared-down aesthetic.

 The whole project may seem very simple, but it was a breakthrough for Long’s artistic career.
 It also anticipated the practice of performance art that was not yet common.
 Though, after this practice, it became more and more widespread.
 A Line Made by Walking was not just a breakthrough in his career but also an entry point into land art1.
 It was a landmark for the coming new kind of art form that emerged from Europe and America during the late 1960s.
 Land art integrates the aspects of minimalism and with a direct rendezvous in the landscape.

 Earlier in the 1960s, monumental and laborious permanent works were widely popular with North American land artists such as Robert Smithson and Michael Heizer.
 In comparison, Long’s intervention was humble and brief.